 - QSQM microsite for participants to pledge to stay quit and plan for another smokefree week

 Check out our quitting tools, tips and support for individuals, worksites, schools and communities on IQuitMonday.org.
+And sign-up for our weekly newsletter for individuals that can also be used by smoking cessation counselors as a group resource.

 If you have any questions about implementing QSQM, please feel free to email our Public Health team directly at [email protected].